Usbac/wolff/docs/en/language.md

 That will return the message key value of the home language array.

-If the language file or the key don't exist it will return `null`.
+If the language file or the key doesn't exist it will return `null`.

 ## Language exists